Saturday, June 30, 2012

 1989: The surviving members of the Beatles brought a suit against Dave Clark (formerly of the Dave Clark Five) to prevent him from selling copies of the television show Ready Steady Go! that featured the Beatles.

-1990: New Kids on the Block reached #1 with "Step By Step", moving the great Roxette song "It Must Have Been Love" out of the top spot.
-Bell Biv DeVoe remained at 3 while Phil Collins moved up with "Do You Remember?" and Wilson Phillips held on to #5 with "Hold On".
-The rest of the Top 10: A different "Hold On", this one by En Vogue, moved up to 6, After 7 had #7 with "Ready or Not", Taylor Dayne was at 8 with "I'll Be Your Shelter", Glenn Medeiros moved into the Top 10 with "She Ain't Worth It" and Billy Idol reached the Top 10 for the fourth time in his career with "Cradle of Love".
+1990: New Kids on the Block hit #1 with "Step By Step", moving the great Roxette song "It Must Have Been Love" out of the top spot.
+Bell Biv DeVoe remained at 3 while Phil Collins moved up with "Do You Remember?" and Wilson Phillips grasped on to #5 with "Hold On".
+The rest of the Top 10: A different "Hold On", this one by En Vogue, moved up to 6, After 7 had #7 with "Ready Or Not", Taylor Dayne was at 8 with "I'll Be Your Shelter", Glenn Medeiros moved into the Top 10 with "She Ain't Worth It" and Billy Idol reached the Top 10 for the fourth time in his career with "Cradle Of Love".

 1994: Stone Gossard and Jeff Ament of Pearl Jam testified at a congressional hearing about rising concert ticket prices.